-Upon issuance of the Second Amended Second Supplemental Injunction/Judgement Order, the PSB completed an initial review of all open administrative and criminal investigations and has consistently notified the Monitor in writing of any potential CRM's.
-The PSB Commander and the Monitor meet on a weekly basis to discuss potential CRM's and those investigations that have been determined to be CRM's.
-The PSB also provided to the Monitor access to IA Pro to complete independent case reviews.
+Upon issuance of the Second Order, PSB completed an initial review of all open administrative and criminal investigations and has consistently notified the Monitor in writing of any potential CRMs.
+The PSB Commander and the Monitor meet on a weekly basis to discuss potential CRMs and those investigations that have been determined to be CRMs.
+PSB also provided to the Monitor access to IA Pro to complete independent case reviews.